Food Production: AFAN wants private sector to engage in water supply venture

-Speaking with Vanguard, the National President, AFAN, Arc Kabir Ibrahim, said farmers cannot be waiting for rainfalls to grow food following the population growth of the country, hence the need to have access to water constantly to produce and export food.
+Speaking with Vanguard, the National President, AFAN, Arc Kabir Ibrahim, said farmers cannot be waiting for rainfalls to grow food following the population growth of the country, hence the need to have access to water constantly to produce for the local market and for export.

 Ibrahim also pointed at countries like Israel, Saudi Arabia and others whose rainfall comes rarely, have to depend on groundwater supply and importation of water to grow their food and export as well.

-He said Nigeria should emulate same if there will be continuous production of food to feed over 200 mullion mouths.
+He said Nigeria should emulate same if there will be continuous production of food to feed over 200 million mouths.

 He also urged livestock farmers to store rainwater to feed their livestock including large ruminants like cattle, and those in the poultry industry should do same to avoid water shortage in their farms, especially in the dry season.

-Speaking on the predictions on 2022 rainfall by the Nigeria Meteorological Agency, NiMET, he said the information would be cascaded to from the national executive of the Association to those at the state, local government and ward levels for proper understanding and preparation for the 2022 dry season farming.
+Speaking on the predictions of 2022 rainfall by the Nigeria Meteorological Agency, NiMET, he said the information would be cascaded from the national executive of the Association to those at the state, local government and ward levels for proper understanding and preparation for the 2022 dry season farming.

 He said: “From the national when this information goes to our executives, they will cascade to all the nooks and crannies of this country.
 We consider this information as very cardinal to production and productivity.